voidshine/dameo_book/Game02.md

 *27.f8:h3   ...*

 Diagr.
 17

+TODO: From here, black captures the white king immediately with h7g6, and then wins the race to royalty with material advantage, 0:2.
+Does this make the below analysis unnecessary?

 Black's defence consists in attacking the vertical ‘h’, distracting the white king from critical fields h1&h2 by sacrificing checker b6 and exchanging on field h2 by h3h2.
 Let's see if this plan is feasible.